rosformacfixes/ros-kinetic-mac/README.md

 # ros-kinetic-mac

-This is for the full kinetic installation.
+This is for the desktop-full install of ros kinetic.

 To complete this installation, follow http://wiki.ros.org/kinetic/Installation/OSX/Homebrew/Source up to the point where you see this command: